ShashankMistry/Basic-Calculator/README.md

 * Size of all text decreases as length of text increases.

+* First row of button is scrollable, in it button of "√" is added

 * You can also copy the result or formula to clipboard by long pressing it.

 * This App also changes night and light mode as per your phone's settings.